-The COVID-19 outbreak in the United States has caused business disruption through mandated and voluntary closings of businesses.
-While the disruption is currently expected to be temporary, there is considerable uncertainty around the duration of the closings.
+The COVID-19 outbreak in the United States has caused business disruption through labor shortages and closings of businesses.
+While the disruption is currently expected to be temporary, there is considerable uncertainty around the duration of the disruptions.
 However, the related financial impact on the District and the duration cannot be estimated at this time.